 Visit The Isle of Wight This Summer

-The Isle of Wight has always been a great tourist destination in the summer months, but this summer program provides, even more, entertainment.
+The Isle of Wight has always been a great tourist destination in the summer months, but this summer program provides even more Isle of Wight events, and entertainment.
 A Festival of the Sea is an apt summer pastime for a small island in an area of British waters, especially one so steeped in naval and sailing traditions.

 Sailing From Cowes